-We visited while taking the scenic route back to Palma after a walking holiday in Mallorca’s Sierra Tramuntana and were fortunate enough to catch a folk dancing event in October.
+Valledemossa is on the scenic route from Soller to Palma and we were feeling very satisfied with our walking holiday in Mallorca’s Sierra Tramuntana.
+We were fortunate enough to catch a folk dancing event in October.

 There was a traditional “orchestra” set in the cobbled square near the monastery and dancers of varying ages bowed, curtsied and whirled to the delight of daytrippers.

 The performers were clearly enjoying themselves and there was a real sense of how important it is to the local people to keep their Mallorquina customs and art forms alive.